 While many of the tools available to us in investing are universal, the needs of clients are not.
 Our approach and the career experience of our Partners allow us to craft one solution or a package of solutions that take the entire context of a client into account, even when managing just a portion of the overall assets.
-We consider short- and long-term objectives, cash flows, and even differing and competing priorities when multiple stakeholders are involved.
+We consider short- and long-term objectives, cash flows, sustainable, impactful and charitable commitments, and even differing and competing priorities when multiple stakeholders are involved.

 - Individuals and Families

 - Small Businesses

 - Donor Advised Funds, Foundations and Endowments